-The employee will be advised, in writing, of their alleged misconduct or issue with their performance and the reasons why this is not acceptable.
-The letter may also invite them to a investigatory meeting, if this is deemed necessary.
+The employee will be advised, in writing, of their alleged misconduct.
+The letter may also invite them to an investigatory meeting, if this is deemed necessary.
 If a meeting is necessary this meeting will usually take place within 5 working days of receipt of the letter.
 The employee will agree the timing and location of the meeting and they have the right to be accompanied at the meeting by a trade union representative or a work colleague.
 This letter will make it clear to the employee that the investigation into the matter is to determine whether this will be progressed to a disciplinary hearing, it will not itself comprise disciplinary action.